-Denmark regularly makes its way to the top of lists like “Happiest People”, “The Best Countries to Live In”, and “The Best Countries To Be A Parent”.
+Denmark regularly makes its way to the top of lists such as “Happiest People”, “The Best Countries to Live In”, and “The Best Countries To Be A Parent”.
 The entire Danish culture and the country are influenced by a carefree, happy, and laid-back way of living.
 Which makes it all the harder to imagine the rough times the Danes had to endure during the Nazi occupation of Denmark during WW2.

 May 5th holds significance to the Danes since this was the day they were liberated from the Occupation.
 But what might possibly be even more special is the tradition that takes place the evening before the 5th of May.